uralrdybread/pizzaria/README.md

-This is a restaurant pizzeria idea I had thought of.
+This is a restaurant pizzeria idea I came up with.
 I wanted to make a simple layout that incorporated a search function and a way to easily filter through the different food types.
 The search is fully functional and looks for keywords in the title of foods.
 The “chips” are a feature of Angular Material I’ve been wanting to use in some functional way.
 Clicking on a chip will filter down the list of food presented to the user.
 It does this by looking for keywords in the tags associated with the food group.

+The project incorporates both BootStrap 5 and Angular Material.

 # Pizzaria